kaenzflo/tubecam/README.md

 ## TubeCam

 The project TubeCam is developing a new detection method for small mammals, focusing on small mustelids and dormice.
 This repository contains a Ruby on Rails based web application using a citizen science approach to manage the data.

-TODO: This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Requirements:

 * Ruby version: 2.2.6
 * System dependencies
 * Configuration
 * Database creation
 * Database initialization
 * How to run the test suite
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment instructions

-* ...

 # Documentation: Setup project from scratch